tsackton/taelgar/People/Orcs/Lubash.md

 Chief Lubash is the stern and protective ruler of [[Xurkhaz]], and by extension the [[People of the Rainbow]].
 He is also the bearer of the [[Mantle of Protection]].
 Lubash holds immense pride for his kingdom, [[Xurkhaz]], and resides in [[Uzgukhar]].
 ## Overview

 Chief Lubash ascended to the throne of [[Xurkhaz]] three years prior.
-He took over rulership after a tragic event where his older brother, along with his brother's wife and child, were killed by marauding hill [[giants]] during a royal tour.
+He took over rulership after a tragic event where his older brother, along with his brother's wife and child, were killed by marauding hill [[Giants]] during a royal tour.
 As a ruler, Lubash is marked by his intense pride in [[Xurkhaz]] and a deep-seated mistrust of gods.
 ## Description

 Lubash has a pale green complexion and is bald.
 His features are striking, characterized by a long, stern face and a notably large nose.